keniasousa/keniasousa.github.io/_posts/2026-01-03-fifth-discipline-part-1.md

 **The delusion of learning from experience:** When the negative effects of their actions happen elsewhere, they don't know they need to look at cross functional lines to analyze their issues.

 What we want to do is to watch out for those behaviours, avoid and solve them with a new way of thinking.
-But, Systems Thinking alone is not enough to help you become a learning organization, that's why Peter Senge calls it the **Fifth Discipline**, it needs to be integrated with other principles.
+But, Systems Thinking alone is not enough to help us become a learning organization, that's why Peter Senge calls it the **Fifth Discipline**, it needs to be integrated with other disciplines.
 Systems Thinking also needs teams willing to:

 1. Build a **shared vision**, a picture of the future that we want to create together.
 Here, there is an important distinction, we're looking to build a vision that fosters commitment rather than compliance.